PrekshaRavi/task-manager/README.md

 # Task Manager – Internship Assignment

 ## Overview
-A simple Task Management application built as part of an internship screening task.
+A simple Task Management application.
-The project demonstrates clean API design, basic validation, and a minimal UI with frontend-backend integration.
+The project demonstrates clean API design, basic validation, and a minimal UI with frontend–backend integration.

+This project focuses on demonstrating frontend–backend integration, clean API design, and basic CRUD functionality, while keeping the implementation simple and aligned with the assignment requirements.

 ## Tech Stack
 - Backend: Node.js, Express, SQLite